benny8501/tradingbot/README.md

 ## Features
 - **Auction Simulation**: Simulates an auction where bidders compete for items.
-- **Custom Bidding Strategies**: Includes multiple bidder implementations with unique strategies.
+- **Custom Bidding Strategies**: Includes multiple bidder implementations with different strategies.
 - **Extensibility**: Easily add new bidder implementations by adhering to the `Bidder` interface.

 ---